 \subsection{Agentic RAG}

-\textbf{Significance.} Agentic RAG operates like an intelligent investigator—it not only retrieves relevant documents but also analyzes their content, cross-references information, and simulates interviews to gain deeper insights.
+\textbf{Significance.} Agentic RAG operates like an intelligent investigator.
+It not only retrieves relevant documents but also analyzes content, cross-references information, and simulates interviews for deeper insights.
 This paradigm introduces AI agents as intermediaries between users and knowledge sources, substantially enhancing retrieval-augmented reasoning.
-These agents can: interpret user queries, plan retrieval strategies, leverage diverse tools (e.g., vector search engines, web search, calculators, and APIs), and dynamically adjust their reasoning to optimize information retrieval and synthesis.
-Recent advancements, such as OpenAI's DeepResearch\footnote{https://openai.com/index/introducing-deep-research/} and Google's research on intelligent retrieval systems\footnote{https://research.google/blog/accelerating-scientific-breakthroughs-with-an-ai-co-scientist/}, highlight the potential of Agentic RAG.
-DeepResearch, in particular, exemplifies how agents autonomously decide when and how to search, engage in multi-round reasoning and retrieval cycles, and progressively analyze information to generate comprehensive research reports.
-By integrating agentic decision-making, RAG systems achieve greater autonomy, enabling them to handle complex, multi-step tasks beyond the reach of traditional RAG frameworks.
+These agents interpret queries, plan retrieval, use tools such as search engines, calculators, and APIs, and adapt reasoning to optimize synthesis.
+Recent advancements such as OpenAI’s DeepResearch\footnote{https://openai.com/index/introducing-deep-research/} and Google’s intelligent retrieval systems\footnote{https://research.google/blog/accelerating-scientific-breakthroughs-with-an-ai-co-scientist/} highlight the potential of Agentic RAG.
+DeepResearch shows how agents autonomously decide when and how to search, engage in multi-round reasoning and retrieval cycles, and progressively analyze information to produce comprehensive reports.
+Integrating agentic decision-making grants RAG systems greater autonomy, enabling them to handle complex, multi-step tasks beyond traditional frameworks.